sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 	{:new_plate => session.id_for(new_plate}.to_json

 ### Would probably work, but splits the block in 2 different places.
-Probably one of thoses things session has been to designed to make hard.
+Probably one of those things session has been to designed to make hard.

 !SLIDE smaller subsection transition=shuffle